2020 Voting Guide: How to Register, Mail-In Ballots and More

-Friday is National Black Voter Day, as declared by BET in partnership with the National Urban League, and it's time to #ReclaimYourVote.
-As former first lady Michelle Obama recently said, "It couldn't be more important that everybody makes their voice be heard this time around."
+It's Voter Registration Day!
+And as former first lady Michelle Obama recently said, "It couldn't be more important that everybody makes their voice be heard this time around."

 As usual, she's right.
-The 2020 presidential election is fast approaching, which will see voters choose between four more years of Donald Trump (and his VP, Mike Pence) or opt for Joe Biden and Kamala Harris amid these times of increasing political, economic and social turmoil.
+The 2020 presidential election is fast approaching, which will see voters choose between four more years of Donald Trump (and his VP, Mike Pence) or opt for Joe Biden and Kamala Harris.

-There are many, many issues to consider when casting your vote this year -- issues that have only been exacerbated by the coronavirus pandemic and global protests -- but here, we're tackling the (relatively) hard and fast topic of voting.
-It's your civic duty, after all.
+There are many, many issues to consider when casting your vote this year -- issues that have only been exacerbated by the coronavirus pandemic and global protests -- but here, we're tackling the topic of voting and all that comes with and before it.

 If you don't vote?
 Well, Mrs. Obama has an answer for that too: "You are giving away your power to someone else -- someone who doesn't see the world the same as you.
 You're letting them make some really key decisions about the way you live," she said.
 "The truth is, that's exactly what some folks are hoping you'll do.
 They're hoping that you’ll stay home so that they can make these important decisions for you."